stuartellis/multiform/README.md

 Any other directories that contain Terraform code are ignored.

+Ensure that your *.gitignore* files prevent Terraform state and temporary files from being added to source control.

 > If you fork this repository, update the URL in the file *make/tools/stacktools/cli.mk* to point to the conventions README in your fork.

 ## Using the Stack Tools